atriacca/assignments-ta/exercises/if-statement-olympics/ref.md

 // Write your ternary here to log if `myNum` is odd or even.
 (It should continue to work correctly even if myNum changes to a different number).

+Answer Questions

+Your membership is pending approval.
+Answer these questions from the group admins to help them review your membership.
+Only the admins and moderators will see your answers.

+A NO answer will void your application.
+WILL you READ the Group Rules, Group Announcements and watch City Of Dust video, or agree to be punished ?
+Not answering means you agree to be shamed.
+YES!

+Why is Burning Man NOT a PLUR event?
+Short answer is LNT
+Long answer: PLUR stands for peace, love, unity, and respect and is the core philosophy behind many music festivals, and a huge part of the annual Burning Man arts celebration (but requires LNT) in Black Rock City, NV

+What organization invited Burning Man into the Desert?
+And what is a Zone trip?
+It was Desert Siteworks (John Law, Michael Mikel) and William Binzen was a friend of Larry Harvey The first Burning Man on the playa was a Cacophoney "Zone Trip" that allowed the effigy that Harvey hadn't been allowed to burn on Baker Beach

+Group Rules From the Admins
+Group members agree to follow these rules:
+1
+Watch video: Burning Man in the Group Announcement
+2
+Burning Man is NOT PLUR.
+Your friend was WRONG.
+3
+No whining.
+Complain to your PLUR friends
+4
+No Scalpers no Scammers.
+You’ll be banned for life
+5
+All Comments and posts are begs.
+6
+Respect elder burners and their superior wisdom.
+7
+Trolls R your friend.
+Some have tickets.
+RU worthy
+8
+Read the Survival Guide.
+See Group Announcement
+9
+Don’t PM or Friend the Admins for tickets.
+10
+Other rules apply we couldn’t list.

+Burning Man 2019 Tickets
+Closed group · 20.3K Members
+Please answer these questions from the admins.
+It helps them review membership requests and only they can see your answers.
+Close
+Questions · 3

+DO NOT ASK FOR TICKET !
+17000 People asking for a tix is useless.
+You'll be kicked out of the group for Any ticket request.

+I'm FOMO.
+I'm not "experiencing" FOMO.
+I AM FOMO

+Only informative posts and post offering ticket will be validated.

+I understand completely.

+NEVER BUY TO SOMEONE OUTSIDE OF Escrow.com or PAYPAL FOR GOODS ANS SERVICES.
+No paypal to a friend, no Zelle, no western union, no idk what they are come with.
+Always be protected !

+Only Escrow.com or PAYPAL FOR GOODS ANS SERVICES
+Only Escrow.com or PAYPAL FOR GOODS ANS SERVICES
+Only Escrow.com or PAYPAL FOR GOODS ANS SERVICES
+Only Escrow.com or PAYPAL FOR GOODS ANS SERVICES
+Only Escrow.com or PAYPAL FOR GOODS ANS SERVICES
+Thnx!